JosepeDev/AudUnity/README.md

 - Variables
   - **Linked Audio Libraries**
-  The Audio Libraries the Audio Player Initializes
+  The Audio Libraries the Audio Player Initializes on Awake

-  - **Initialize On Awake**
-  A toggle box, visible in the inspector, determines if the Audio Player should be initialized on awake.
-  If set to false, make sure you press the Initialize button on the Audio Player every time you change somthing about the Linked Audio Libraries.

 - Properties
   - **SoundCount**